-According to Ayurveda, Fall is one of the best times of the year for performing a cleanse.
-In fact, a traditional Ayurvedic cleanse is only performed during the transitional seasons of the Spring and Fall, and otherwise avoided during the more intense months of the summer and winter.
-Since there are countless ways to perform a cleanse, it is extremely important to take into account the seasonal elements in order to perform a safe, healthy and efficient cleanse.
+According to Ayurveda, fall is one of the best times of the year for performing a cleanse.
+In fact, a traditional Ayurvedic cleanse is only performed during the transitional seasons of spring and fall, and otherwise avoided during the more intense months of summer and winter.
+Since there are countless ways to perform a cleanse, it is extremely important to take into account the seasonal elements to perform a safe, healthy, and efficient cleanse.

-The fall is a great time of year to perform a cleanse for multiple reasons.
-The first is the idea that Fall is a symbol of transition in our environment; since our environment has a strong effect on us as individuals, this is also a great time for transition in our own lives.
-Another important reason to perform a cleanse during the Fall season is that Fall tends to be of milder weather, typically being neither too hot nor too cold.
-According to Ayurveda, cleanses should be avoided during the more extreme weather months.
-Performing a cleanse during these months may weaken the body which needs to be strong during times of harsh weather, and can otherwise create illness or disorder.
+Fall is a great time of year to perform a cleanse for multiple reasons.
+Fall is a symbol of transition in our environment, and since our environment has a strong effect on us as individuals, this is also a great time for transition in our own lives.
+Fall also tends to be milder in weather, typically being neither too hot nor too cold.
+According to Ayurveda, cleanses should be avoided during more extreme weather months (i.e. summer and winter).
+Performing a cleanse when it is too hot or too cold may weaken the body, which needs to be strong during times of intense weather to avoid depletion, illness, and imbalance.

-Summer tends to be a time of travel, late nights and more social activities.
-Therefore another great reason for a Fall cleanse is for resetting the system and flushing out the built-up toxins that may have accumulated during this time.
-Summer is also a time of Pitta (fire/heat) accumulation and by the end of summer/beginning of Fall, it can be at its worst.
-Therefore, a Fall cleanse should focus on flushing the accumulated toxins in the system while also addressing the accumulated Pitta that has been building up over the last several months.
+Summer tends to be a time of travel, late nights, and more social activities.
+Therefore, another great reason for a fall cleanse is to reset the system and flush out any built-up toxins that may have accumulated during this time.
+Summer is also a time of Pitta (fire/heat) accumulation, and by the end of summer/beginning of fall, Pitta can be at its worst.
+Therefore, a fall cleanse should focus on flushing the accumulated toxins in the system while also addressing the accumulated Pitta (heat) that has been building up over the last several months.

 Fall Cleansing Tips